alexk99/the_router/pppoe_perf_tests.md

 H4 machine creates PPPoE subscribers sessions using <a href="https://github.com/iKuaiNetworks/PPPoEPerf">
 iKuaiNetworks/PPPoEPerf</a> and generates traffic using DPDK Pktgen.
 Pktgen is configured to send 64bytes packets to random destination IP addresses from PPPoE subscriber IP address pool.
-Packets are send to therouter uplink so TheRouter receives and encapsulate them using pppoe and finally send them back.
+Packets are send to therouter uplink so TheRouter receives and encapsulate them using pppoe and finally send them to PPPoE subscribers.

 To evaluate maximum performance a number of tests were conducted to find the maximum number of packets TheRouter can forward without packet loss.
 Packet loss was measured by comparing the number